 The triangular numbers are produced by the elementary procedure of summing the natural numbers: 1, 2, 3, 4, 5 . . ., which are the rows of counters that can easily be seen by running your eye down one of the larger triangles from the apex.

 An example in everyday life is the balls on a pool table, after they have been placed in the triangular rack at the beginning of a game,

-The internal hexagon is displayed by using another colour for superimposed counters.
+The internal hexagon is revealed by using a second colour for superimposed counters.

-The first ten numerical triangles are shown below, along with the stars created by the subclass of G' triangles.
+The first ten numerical triangles are shown below, along with the Star of Davids created by the subclass of G-triangles.